-Responsibility for tuition begins in September of the contracted year (July for Rockwell morning program).
+Responsibility for tuition begins in September of the contracted year.
 If a child entering Holway ECC is not developmentally or chronologically ready to begin in their classroom by September, parents are still responsible for the tuition since the space is being held for their child.